arvig-ericazavaleta/Ansible_Lab/readme.md

 # Ansible Example Lab

+Ansible is a framework for automating across IT operations.
+Ansible's Engine runs Playbooks, the automation language to describe IT application infrastructure.
+Ansible is an Agentless architecture, only requiring SSH and Python to manage Linux hosts.
+Ansible Playbooks are written in YAML which makes them easily human readable.
+Tasks are executed in order which makes execution predictable.

 ### Install Ansible on Ubuntu
 ```
 sudo apt update
 sudo apt install software-properties-common
 sudo apt-add-repository ppa:ansible/ansible
 ```

+### Ansible Definitions

+* Inventory: an INI file that contains information about the servers you are managing.
+* Facts: global variables containing information about the system, like network interfaces or operating system.
+* Playbook: a YAML file containing a series of procedures that should be automated.
+* Task: a block that defines a single procedure to be executed, e.g.: install a package.
+* Module: a module typically abstracts a system task, like dealing with packages or creating and changing files.
+Ansible has a multitude of built-in modules, but you can also create custom ones.
+* Role: a set of related playbooks, templates and other files, organized in a pre-defined way to facilitate reuse and share.

 ### Download this Lab
 Enter the folder you want to download this repo into and run.